hololinked-dev/docs/docs/beginners-guide/articles/properties/index.md

 ```

 For typed properties, before the setter is invoked, the value is internally validated.
-The return value of getter method is never validated and is left to the developer's or the client object's caution.
+The return value of getter method is never validated and is left to the developer's or the client's caution.

 ## Schema Constrained Property